zapabob/ROCm/README.md

 * Known issues with Thin-SVD.
 The problem was identified in the test specification, not in the thin-SVD implementation or the rocBLAS gemm_batched routines.

-* Benchmark client longer crashes as a result of leading dimension or stride arguments not being provided on the command line.
+* Benchmark client no longer crashes as a result of leading dimension or stride arguments not being provided on the command line.

 **Optimizations**